DJ Rekha: Music

 DJ Rekha launched a monthly event known as Basement Bhangra at SOB's on Varick Street.
 From 1997 - 2017, Basement Bhangra popularized the traditional-modern bhangra blend, making the genre a part of the NYC club scene.
+DJ Rekha often intentionally used Basement Bhangra as a political platform to raise awareness of systemic injustices, and raise money for or advertise events by New York City organizations working to improve the lives of people of color, such as DRUM.
+To improve inclusivity, each party began with a bhangra dance lesson, and as of 2016, participants arriving before 8pm could get free admission.
 The final 20th anniversary show was held at Central Park's Summerstage on August 6, 2017.

+As a volunteer, DJ Rekha DJed fundraising benefit shows to help raise money for Hurricane Katrina victims, for South Asians Against Police Brutality, for progressive South Asian political candidates, and other organizations.

 DJ Rekha has brought South Asian music to New York by spinning at events like P.S.
 1's Warm Up Series, Central Park's Summerstage, Prospect Park’s Celebrate Brooklyn, Brooklyn Museum's First Saturdays, and the annual flagship Loving Day celebration held in New York City.
 They arranged the music for Bridge and Tunnel, the [Tony Award] winning Off-Broadway show.
 Newsweek recognized them as one of the most influential South Asians in the US, and they have received accolades from The New York Times, CNN, The Fader, The Village Voice, and The Washington Post, among others.

 Their debut album, DJ Rekha Presents Basement Bhangra, is a 17 track mix CD with four exclusive tracks including two original productions from Rekha.
 In this album, DJ Rekha collaborated with Wyclef Jean, Panjabi MC, and Bikram Singh, among others.
 The album weaves Punjabi folk traditions, dance hall rhythms from the U.S., U.K. and Jamaica, and DJ techniques that are 100% New York.

 Since 2010, DJ Rekha has hosted 'Bhangra and Beyond', a weekly radio show on BTRtoday.